MBB-team/VBA-toolbox/_wiki/Optimizing-the-experimental-design.md

 ## On-line adaptive designs

-In the context of experimental psychophysics, adaptive designs such as "stair-case" methods are used to, e.g., estimate some individual sensory detection or discrimination threshold.
+In the context of, e.g., experimental psychophysics, adaptive designs such as "stair-case" methods are typically used to estimate some individual sensory detection or discrimination threshold.
 Such procedures operate in real-time in the sense that the next stimulation depends on the previous behavioral response and is computed in order to optimize model fitting.
 More generally, adaptive (on-line) designs can be used to improve on three problems: (i) model parameter estimation; (ii) hypothesis testing (or BMS); (iii) choosing the duration of the experiment (e.g., the number of trials).

 We have implemented an example of on-line adaptive design in the demonstration script `demo_binomial_AdaptDesign.m`.
 This demo simulates a psychophysics paradigm similar to a signal detection task, whereby the detection probability is a sigmoidal function of the stimulus contrast (which is the design control variable).
 The gol of the experiment is to estimate the sigmoid inflexion point (detection threshold) and the sigmoid slope (d-prime).
 Here, the design is adapted online, in the aim of providing the most efficient estimate of these model parameters, given trial-by-trial subjects' binary choice data (`y=1`: "seen", `y=0`: "unseen").